nftstorage/nft.storage/packages/docs/content/how-to/mint-erc-1155.md

 </TabItem>
 <TabItem value="http" label="HTTP API">

-To store ERC-1155 NFT metadata and assets using the HTTP API, send a `POST` request to the `/store` endpoint, with a body containing `multipart/form-data` content.
+To store ERC-1155 NFT metadata and assets using the [HTTP API][reference-http], send a `POST` request to the `/store` endpoint, with a body containing `multipart/form-data` content.

 :::info Check your file sizes
 The `/store` endpoint supports a total request size of 100Mib, including all metadata, images and other asset files.
 If you need to store larger files and are unable to use the JavaScript client, see the [guide to CAR files][guide-car-files] to see how to chunk large files for upload.